jmettraux/aachen/src/pta__travel.md

 [^1]:
-  When routine sets in, the referee might decide to skip some rolls.
+  When routine sets in, the referee might decide to skip some rolls, only considering skill level.

   After a successful travel, the referee may grant a _Travel_ +0 to the characters.